drewm27/speakerrankings/portable-power-stations.md

 If you need to power speakers make sure the Power Station you are choosing can handle the wattage of your speaker plus 25%.
 For very big speakers that will be around 1500w

+Computing runtime for a power station will be a little difficult for speakers as you are looking for average power and speaker power is exponential.
+Assume that low volume is 1/50th of rated power, medium volume is 1/10th of rated power and full volume is 1/4 of rated power.
+So for something like a Ecoflow Delta mini with a 882Wh battery running a 240w Partybox 310 that would be 183 hours at low volume, 36 hours at medium volume and 14 hours at full volume.

 ### Power Stations

 1. [Ecoflow Delta Series](https://www.amazon.com/stores/page/49BD72BC-B81B-44B9-9006-F70BB206428B?&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=28337f94f8816ce952ac368ef8ce4d91&camp=1789&creative=9325)